Home Insulation Contractors in Macomb County, Michigan

 Choosing the best type of insulation for your home depends on where you need to install it, as well as the recommended R-values for areas you want to insulate.
 R-values measure an insulating material’s ability to resist heat flow—the higher the R-value, the higher the insulating power.
 Our team will utilize 30-plus years of experience to help you find the best insulation solution for your home’s unique needs.

-- Closed cell: The denser and more common of the two polyurethane spray foams, closed cell spray foam is ideal for preventing drafts and keeping in regulated temperatures.
+One of the two primary types of polyurethane spray foams is closed cell spray foam.
+This is the denser and more common of the two polyurethane spray foams, and is ideal for preventing drafts and keeping in regulated temperatures.
 It has a superior R-value compared to other types of insulation, and because it is so dense and strong, closed cell foam can strengthen walls and provide water resistance.

-- Open cell: Open cell polyurethane spray foam is less commonly used by insulation contractors because it was originally manufactured by only one company, and its R-value isn’t as high as that of a closed cell spray.
-However, it is often used for its strength, density, and affordability compared to other spray foams.
+The other of the two primary types of polyurethane spray foams, open cell polyurethane spray foam is less commonly used by insulation contractors because it was originally manufactured by only one company, and its R-value isn’t as high as that of a closed cell spray.
+However, it is often used for its strength, density, and affordability compared to other spray foams

 Fiberglass insulation is a man-made material composed of recycled glass fibers.
 It’s the most common type of residential insulation available on the market and also the most cost-effective.
 Besides being a great, affordable insulator, fiberglass insulation has many added benefits.
 It is fire and water resistant, it will not settle or lose R-value over time, and it’s a very sustainable material.
 Fiberglass insulation also absorbs sound waves, so your home will be not only more comfortable and energy efficient, but also more soundproof.